 What the verses say

-Muhammad's wives Hafsa and Aisha became upset with him for spending private time with Mariyah, his Coptic Christian concubine (per Tabari, Bukhari, and other classical sources).
-Muhammad swore to Hafsa that he would give up Mariyah to appease her.
-This verse then revealed that Allah rebukes Muhammad for binding himself by the oath — and threatens the two wives that if they don't stop conspiring, Allah will provide better wives in their place.
+Muhammad's wives Hafsa and Aisha became upset that he was spending private time with Mariyah, his Coptic Christian slave concubine.
+Muhammad swore to Hafsa he would give Mariyah up.
+Allah then revealed Q 66:1 — rebuking Muhammad for the oath — and Q 66:3–5 threatens both Hafsa and Aisha that if they do not stop conspiring against the Prophet, Allah will provide him with replacement wives better than them, including previously married women and virgins.

 Why this is a problem